DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Prediction-based Model Selection

 \section{Prediction-based Model Selection}

 This section provides a comparative analysis of several TTFT prediction methods.
 For selecting the endpoint with a lower TTFT for each request, TTFT prediction is imperative.
 For on-device inference, TTFT prediction is straightforward, as TTFT exhibits a linear relationship with prompt length.
-Conversely, on-server inference TTFT is characterized by high variability, rendering prediction challenging.
+Conversely, on-server TTFT is characterized by high variability, posing challenges for prediction.
 Moreover, the prediction method itself must be computationally efficient, as its overhead also contributes to end-to-end TTFT.

 Table~\ref{tab:model-comparison} presents a comparative analysis of four common lightweight time-series-based prediction methods applied to traces collected from three prevalent LLM services.
-Our correlation analysis (Table~\ref{tab:correlation-analysis}) revealed no significant correlation between prompt length and TTFT; thus, prompt length is omitted as a feature in these prediction methods.
+Our correlation analysis (Table~\ref{tab:correlation-analysis}) reveals no significant correlation between prompt length and TTFT; thus, prompt length is omitted as a feature in these prediction methods.
 We demonstrate that none of these methods offers sufficient accuracy for TTFT prediction.

+To address potential concerns about the robustness of our server-side TTFT prediction under varying workload conditions, we emphasize that our distribution-based prediction model is specifically designed to handle workload bursts and dynamic patterns.
+The statistical distribution we maintain inherently captures these patterns, allowing the model to automatically adapt to changing workloads based on historical data.
+Furthermore, our system architecture supports dynamic distribution updates through a lightweight server API, which can efficiently transmit real-time server workload information using just tens or hundreds of numbers.
+This design ensures that our prediction model remains responsive and accurate even during significant load spikes or ephemeral workloads.